Pylons/pyramid/docs/tutorials/wiki/basiclayout.rst

 pipeline.
 This is a piece of middleware which closes the ZODB connection opened by the ``PersistentApplicationFinder`` at the end of the request.

-The ``egg:repoze.tm#tm`` middleware is the last piece of middleware in the pipeline.
-This commits a transaction near the end of the request unless there's an exception raised.
+The ``tm`` middleware is the last piece of middleware in the pipeline.
+This commits a transaction near the end of the request unless there's an exception raised or the HTTP response code is an error code.
+The ``tm`` refers to the ``[filter:tm]`` section beneath the pipeline declaration, which configures the transaction manager.

 The final line in the ``[pipeline:main]`` section is ``tutorial``, which refers to the ``[app:tutorial]`` section above it.
 The ``[app:tutorial]``